-- shade trees, water mains, sanitary sewers, storm sewers and other required improvements have been installed in accordance with this ordinance. - (2) In lieu of the completion of any improvements required as a condition for the final approval of a plat, including improvements or fees required under this ordinance, the developer or subdivider must deposit with the city a financial surety in an amount sufficient to cover the costs of such improvements or common amenities including, but not limited to, roads, storm water detention and/or retention basins and other related drainage facilities, recreational facilities, open space improvements, buffer or screen plantings which may be required.
+- improved as may be required by this ordinance and any walkways, curbs, gutters, street lights, fire hydrants, shade trees, water mains, sanitary sewers, storm sewers and other required improvements have been installed in accordance with this ordinance. - (2) In lieu of the completion of any improvements required as a condition for the final approval of a plat, including improvements or fees required under this ordinance, the developer or subdivider must deposit with the city a financial surety in an amount sufficient to cover the costs of such improvements or common amenities including, but not limited to, roads, storm water detention and/or retention basins and other related drainage facilities, recreational facilities, open space improvements, buffer or screen plantings which may be required.